Retirement Community Partners with Local Alzheimer’s Association® Chapter to Raise Awareness, Funds

 According to the Alzheimer’s Association, someone develops Alzheimer’s every 66 seconds, and one in nine people age 65 and older has Alzheimer’s disease.

 The three-week “Coping with Alzheimer’s” lecture series will begin Sept.
-14. Each Wednesday, a lecture will begin at 6:30 p.m. at Concordia Life Care Community, 7707 W Britton Rd, Oklahoma City, OK 73132.
+14. Each Wednesday, a lecture will begin at 6:30 p.m. at Concordia Life Plan Community, 7707 W Britton Rd, Oklahoma City, OK 73132.
 Scull will cover topics including “The Basics” on Sept.
 14, “Understanding and Responding to Dementia-Related Behavior” on Sept.
 21 and “Legal and Financial Planning” on Sept.
 28.

 “We have designed this series to cover the practical information families and caregivers need about Alzheimer’s disease, including detection, risk factors, stages of the disease and treatment options,” Scull said.
 “We’ll also provide information about decoding dementia-related behaviors, identifying common triggers and applying intervention strategies.”